Yog9/Metflix/README.md

 **2. See movie details**

 ### Coming Soon
-- [ ] Create the project with Redux.
+- [x] Create the project with Redux.

+- [ ] recreate with Context API.